Anglo-Persian War: The Iranian Army Under Mirza Mohammad Khan

 The Iranian cavalry travelling through the Sialak Pass in 1857.

-By February 22, Iranian troops encroached on the British encampment at Bushehr but did not engage.
+By 22 February, Iranian troops encroached on the British encampment at Bushehr but did not engage.
 The British reported seeing the fires of the enemy on the hills surrounding their camp.
 In response, the Poona Horse expanded the range of its patrols, but did not report any confrontations.
 In his correspondence with Governor-General Canning, Outram reported that the total size of the new forces raised between Shiraz and Khesht for Mirza Mohammad Khan's army was 27,800 men with 85 guns.
 Of this army, 2,000 were attributed to cavalry, 3,000 tofangchi infantry (Musketeers), and 31 regiments of regular infantry at 800 each.
 This army was exclusive of the 10,000 to 13,000 troops and 16 guns estimated to be garrisoned at Mohammareh under Prince Khanlar Mirza.
 Governor-General Tahmasp Mirza commanding several regiments, advanced from Shiraz to Nanizak.
-He was to await the arrival of General Mirza Mohammad Khan Qajar-Dolu, at which point he would make over all of his troops and return to Shiraz.
+He was to await the arrival of General Mirza Mohammad Khan Qajar-Dolu, at which point he would take over all of his troops and return to Shiraz.
 Jafar Qoli Khan Ilkhani was stationed at Shiraz with a cavalry detachment of 3,000.
 Mohammad Khan had made his way to Farashband with his troops and had ordered several contingents to rendezvous at Nanizak by 6 March to form a larger army fit to assault Bushehr.
 Brigadier-General Fuzl Ali Khan was stationed at Khesht with 10 guns, five regiments and 1,000 cavalry.
 Brigadier-General Mirza Ibrahim Khan was at Sarkoreh with his troops.
 The three contingents were to make their way to Nanizak through different roads so as to not exhaust the provisions on the route.
 The Iranian general himself led a contingent of four regiments with eight guns and 1,500 cavalry.
 The British intelligence report from 27 February estimated that the southern Persian force was 24 regiments, 31 guns and 5,000 cavalry strong.
 The report further projected 4,000 tofangchis could be conscripted from among the local inhabitants.